insight-creative/insight-creative.github.io/blog/_posts/2014-12-08-moving-targets-find-your-audience-with-social-media.md

 Taco Bell President Brian Niccol says that on any marketing channel, Taco Bell seeks to create content that travels.
 “It's not just about likes, clicks or eyeballs,” he says.
 “Do people co-create off of our content?
 Do they repeat the story?
 Do you see the story show up in other places, like Saturday Night Live or in pop culture?
 Do you see all the people out there who are driving culture and vocabulary replaying the stories we're telling?
 That’s how I know we're connecting."

 While many social platforms are a natural fit for young adults, social media success is not exclusive to the younger crowd.
-AARP targets adult over 50 and has stepped up to connect with its members online, in addition to its print communication.
+AARP targets adults over 50 and has stepped up to connect with its members online, in addition to its print communication.

-AARP not only has a strong social media presence to reach current members and prospective clients via Facebook, Twitter and YouTube, they also recognize the importance of social media education.
+[AARP not only has a strong social media presence](http://digiday.com/brands/rocketfuel-inside-aarps-social-media-strategy/) to reach current members and prospective clients via Facebook, Twitter and YouTube, they also recognize the importance of social media education.
 They know that the content they’re sharing on social media is only valuable if AARP members are actually using social media.
 Therefore, AARP has designated an [area of their website as the Social Media Education Center](http://www.aarp.org/home-family/personal-technology/tek/social-media-education-center/) with “How-Tos” on setting up and using specific social media platforms.
 They also host AARP TEK workshops onsite in many communities for hands-on technology learning events to support the education efforts.

 No matter your target audience, it is important to analyze each social media platform to determine which one fits them and your brand, even if you don’t quite “get it,” and tailor your message accordingly.
 Which platforms have you experienced success reaching a targeted audience?
 Are there any platforms you struggle to understand?